Muhammad Izhar ul Haq: Autobiography

+In 2025, Izhar ul Haq published the first volume of his autobiography, Bikhri Hai Meri Daastaan, which includes recollections of his student years in East Pakistan and descriptions of his early village life.
+A review by Dr Ejaz Hussain described the book as culturally and historically significant, framing it as a reflection on a generation shaped by experiences across East and West Pakistan.

 Columns and other literary works

 He has been a columnist in Jang, Daily Jinnah, Nawaiwaqt, Daily Dunya, and presently in Daily 92 News.
 The title of his Urdu column is "Talkh Nawai", which translates to "bitter discourse".
 Veteran Urdu columnist Rauf Klasra in his preface to "Talkh Nawai" notes that Izhar ul Haq's command and mastery over classical literature is equally impressive whether it is Urdu, English, or Persian, and he has the ability to effectively use his literary prowess in his columns.

 Izhar ul Haq has also contributed in the research for implementation of Urdu in Pakistan, with the National Language Authority, and also contributed as one of the compilers of the Qaumi English-Urdu Dictionary, published by the National Language Authority.
 In addition, he contributed with Pakistan Academy of Letters in compiling yearly selection of Pakistani literature.

 For his services to Urdu literature and poetry, Muhammad Izhar ul Haq was awarded Pride of Performance by the government of Pakistan in 2008.
 The Capital Development Authority of Islamabad titled its library "Gosha-e-Izhar" in 2017 after Muhammad Izhar ul Haq's literary contribution.